Appendix B: Configure Remote SQL

-Connect to the SQL Engine on the server where SQL Server 2005 was installed in Step 1.
+Connect to the SQL Engine on the server where SQL Server 2005 or SQL Server 2008 was installed in Step 1.

 Select the Security node and then select Logins.

 The right pane will show a list of the accounts that have database access.
-Check that the person who is going to install WSUS 3.0 on the front-end computer has an account in this list.
+Confirm that the person who is going to install WSUS 3.0 SP2 on the front-end computer has an account in this list.

 If the account does not exist, then right-click the Logins node, select New Login, and add the account.

 Set up this account for the roles needed to set up the WSUS 3.0 SP2 database.
 The roles are either dbcreator plus diskadmin, or sysadmin.
 Accounts belonging to the local Administrators group have the sysadmin role by default.

 Step 3: Install WSUS on the front-end computer

 Now install WSUS on the front-end computer.
 This server will need access to the Internet or to another WSUS server to obtain updates.
 You need to prepare this computer with all the prerequisites for a normal WSUS installation, except for database software.

 Run WSUS Setup from the command line, using the **SQLINSTANCE_NAME=**servername\instancename command-line option, where servername is the name of the remote computer, and instancename is the name of the SQL Server instance that you will use for WSUS.
 This option installs WSUS as the front end of a remote SQL pair and installs the database setup portion of the WSUS setup process on the remote machine.

 At the command prompt, navigate to the folder containing the WSUS Setup program, and type: